We try to think about the safety and security of your financial information even more than you do.

 Brown Advisory strives to protect you and your accounts from identity theft.
 Our identity theft program is designed to identify relevant identity theft red flags, detect those red flags, respond appropriately to any red flags that are detected, and prevent and mitigate identity theft.
 Brown Advisory’s identity theft policies, procedures and internal controls are reviewed periodically and updated as necessary to ensure that they account for changes both in regulations and in our business.

 To identify relevant identity theft red flags, Brown Advisory considers general factors, such as types of client accounts and the methods by which such accounts can be opened or accessed.
 Detection of red flags is based on the methods of obtaining information regarding clients or transactions and verifying such information.
-Brown Advisory has in place policies, procedures and practices with respect to confidentiality, safeguarding of client information and system controls which, among other purposes, are designed to prevent and mitigate identity theft.
+Brown Advisory has in place policies, procedures and practices with respect to confidentiality, safeguarding of client information and system controls that, among other purposes, are designed to prevent and mitigate identity theft.
 However, even the most well-designed controls cannot guarantee complete protection.
 The best protection against identify theft is vigilance and care by both Brown Advisory and clients.

 Upon detecting an incident of actual or attempted identity theft, we will notify you and may report the incident to relevant regulatory or law enforcement agencies, as appropriate.
 Brown Advisory’s senior management and board of directors receive reports on a periodic basis regarding issues pertaining to this program.